Leave Behind Your 'Fixed' Starting Hand Selections –

 Pre-Flop Poker Tournament Strategy – Betting Ahead And Your Starting Hands

 Here is a real example from this weekend from the always-fishy (easy!)
-Titan Poker tables.
+ACR Poker.
 There was a raise from early position, a mid-position player bet all-in and a 3rd player called… the original raiser then also called and we had a 3-way all-in before the flop.
 I forget the exact stacks, they were shallow though not yet critically small… maybe 20x the big blind.

 The 'overcaller' (3rd player in line) in this hand had a pair of 7's.
 Under many circumstances a playable hand in a tournament – here is why he made a mistake in this situation.